 The 1908 Eastwoods Brickworks Accident

 On the morning of Saturday, October 24th, 1908, Charles David Griffin, a young labourer of Weathercock Lane, was helping to remove the hot ballast earth that was heaped over one of the brick kilns at Eastwood’s Brickworks, by the station in Woburn Sands.
-Earth had been piled up on top of the kiln to help to insulate it whilst firing the bricks.
+The earth was piled up on top of the kiln to insulate it whilst firing the bricks.
 It needed to be removed so that the kiln could be repaired.

 Charles was born in 1880 to David and Annie, who had married in Woburn Sands in 1878.
 David was an agricultural labourer and Annie a hat sewer.
 He was the second of five children, and was living in Aspley Hill at the time of the 1891 Census.

-The best report of what happened next comes from the Leighton Buzzard Observer, 27th October:
+The best report of what happened that morning comes from the Leighton Buzzard Observer, 27th October:

 “Woburn Sands.
 Terrible Accident.
 Kiln Roof Gives Way.
 Young Man Partly Buried in Hot Ballast.
 Heroic Conduct of a Fellow Workman.